florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 With hardcoded strings in the executable, it is pretty easy to find their addresses using `gdb` or `objdump`.
 If we can then create an executable (here: `echo "/bin/sh" > THIS && chmod 777 THIS && export PATH=.:$PATH`) that has the same name as the first word of one of the hardcoded strings, we can just overwrite the address of one string with the address of another and thus execute a different command than the vulnerable program's author intended to.

+The [strptrexploit.sh](./ASLR%20Smack%20and%20Laugh%20reference%20-%20Tilo%20Mueller/strptrexploit.sh) bundles all the necessary steps in a shell script.

 The main point to mention here is that the file we're executing (here: `THIS`) not necessarily has to spawn a shell.
 This file can contain any shell script we want.